ajsmit/R_courses/content/quantecol/chapters/07-ordination.md

 ## Direct gradient analysis

 Any ordination approach in which important gradients are hypothesised.
 Likely evidence for the existence of gradients is measured and captured in a complementary environmental dataset that has the same spatial structure (rows) as the species dataset.
-Direct gradient analysis is performed using linear or nonlinear regression approaches that relate the ordinations performed on the species and their matching environmental variables.
+Direct gradient analysis is performed using linear or non-linear regression approaches that relate the ordinations performed on the species and their matching environmental variables.

-* Reducndancy Analysis
+* Redundancy Analysis
 * Constrained Correspondence Analysis
 * [distance-based Redundancy Analysis](http://localhost:4321/quantecol/chapters/12-constrained_ordination/)